heksaani/database-application/README.md

 # Task manager
 An app to manage task completion and time management for users and groups.
 Leaders can give group members tasks and see their progress.
 Users can also create their own tasks for themselves and mark them as completed.

 Features of the application include:
-- User login and registration
+- User login and registration (x)
 - User can create tasks for themselves, these are only visible for themselves and can be edited and deleted by the user
 - Leaders can create groups and add users to the groups
 - Leaders can create tasks for group, and only leader can delte tasks in this group